awsdocs/aws-glue-developer-guide/doc_source/monitor-data-warehouse-schedule.md

 You can define a time\-based schedule for your crawlers and jobs in AWS Glue\.
 The definition of these schedules uses the Unix\-like  [cron](http://en.wikipedia.org/wiki/Cron) syntax\.
 You specify time in [Coordinated Universal Time \(UTC\)](http://en.wikipedia.org/wiki/Coordinated_Universal_Time), and the minimum precision for a schedule is 5 minutes\.

+To learn more about configuring jobs and crawlers to run using a schedule, see [Starting Jobs and Crawlers Using Triggers](trigger-job.md)\.

 ## Cron Expressions<a name="CronExpressions"></a>

 Cron expressions have six required fields, which are separated by white space\.